Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_3/README.md

             attribute**](#limitations-of-the-x_module_spec-attribute)

-# **Module Referencing in IPI**
+# **Module Referencing in IP integrator**
 ## **Introduction**

 ***Version : Vivado 2022.1***

-The Module Reference feature of the Vivado IP Integrator lets you quickly add a module or entity definition from a Verilog or VHDL source file directly in your block design.
+The Module Reference feature of the Vivado IP integrator  lets you quickly add a module or entity definition from a Verilog or VHDL source file directly in your block design.
 It provides a means of quickly adding RTL modules without having to go through the process of packaging